xeniatay/wkrpt400-wanderable-documentation/README.md

 **Responsive Philosophy**

 Unlike Bootstrap, our responsive development is not mobile-first.
-This is somewhat due to an informal design process.
+This is somewhat due to an informal design process that focuses on the desktop experience.

 Most existing Less code was written desktop-first (768px - 991px).
 This was done to support browsers (IE8) with no media query features.
 However, since dropping IE8 support in March 2014, writing desktop-first is no longer a priority.